-47. FWS filed preliminary fishway prescriptions for salmon, steelhead, bull trout, and Pacific lamprey on May 26, 2005.
+- 47. FWS filed preliminary fishway prescriptions for salmon, steelhead, bull trout, and Pacific lamprey on May 26, 2005.
 Pursuant to section 241 of the Energy Policy Act of 2005 (EPAct)56 and its implementing regulations,57 Grant PUD filed alternative fishway prescriptions addressing fish passage for the four species.
 Subsequently, FWS, Grant PUD, and other parties signed and filed the Salmon Agreement.
 In accord with that agreement, FWS withdrew its preliminary prescriptions for salmon and steelhead.
-FWS filed modified prescriptions on February 20, 2007, and clarifications to these modified prescriptions.
-These prescriptions are set forth in Appendix B of this order and incorporated into the license by Ordering Paragraph (E).

-48. There are 28 prescriptions from NMFS and FWS.
-A series of prescriptions requires the licensee to develop and implement programs, including funding a "no net impact fund," to achieve no net impact from operations of the project on populations of spring, summer, and fall Chinook salmon, sockeye salmon, and steelhead in the Hanford Reach and upstream to the tailrace immediately below Rock Island Dam.58

-49. Several prescriptions set out passage survival performance standards and operational measures for their achievement.
+FWS filed modified prescriptions on February 20, 2007, and clarifications to these modified prescriptions on March 21, 2008.
+FWS' prescriptions are almost identical to NMFS' prescriptions.
+These prescriptions are set forth in Appendix B of this order and incorporated into the license by Ordering Paragraph (E). - 48.
+There are 28 prescriptions from NMFS and FWS.
+A series of prescriptions requires the licensee to develop and implement programs, including funding a "no net impact fund," to achieve no net impact from operations of the project on populations of spring, summer, and fall Chinook salmon, sockeye salmon, and steelhead in the Hanford Reach and upstream to the tailrace immediately below Rock Island Dam.58 - 49.
+Several prescriptions set out passage survival performance standards and operational measures for their achievement.
 In relation to Wanapum dam, they include requirements that the licensee: (1) timely complete the construction of the Wanapum